If at first you don’t succeed, try, try again.

 – W. C. FIELDS

-While we have all heard of at least one person, who boarded an ill-fated flight at the last moment, there are also cases where someone narrowly missed a flight that later crashed.
-While the former is considered as destiny and the latter is ascribed to luck.
+We all have heard of at least one person, who boarded an ill-fated flight at the last moment.
+There are also cases where someone narrowly missed a flight that crashed.
+While the former is considered as destiny, latter is ascribed to luck.
 We fail to notice handiwork of God and recognise the pattern.

 It was May 2019.
-I was gearing up for my first ever trek.
-And it was not ordinary trek, I was going to trek to Everest Base Camp, situated at height of 5364 meters.
+I was gearing up for my very first trek.
+And it was no ordinary trek, I was to trek to Everest Base Camp, situated at height of 5,364 meters.
 In April, after I had ignored pain in my left knee for a while, it was finally diagnosed that I had a meniscus tear.
 While the doctor had given an ok for the trek, I was to wear heavy brace for the entire 2 week trip while trekking.
 It was going to be a painful trek.

 My flight for Kathmandu was slated for May 18.
 I was going on a hectic work trip to Singapore from May 11-17th.
 On May 9, I had got all my shopping done except for one crucial item, Dates.
 And May 10, I had to make an urgent trip to Bhopal for a condolence meeting, leaving me no time for any more shopping.
 On May 10 evening, I had a get-to-gather with ten odd school friends for dinner.
 They were to drop me to the Railway Station by 1am for my return trip to Delhi.